Other Repeaters

 For more pictures from Harrison, click here.

-Located on a site approximately 11 miles (17 km) west of Malad, Idaho, the Malad "remote" site serves several functions:
+Located on a site approximately 11 miles (17 km) west of Malad, Idaho, the Malad site serves several functions:

 For more pictures from the Malad site, click here.